davidmeredith/devsGuidebook/devGuidebook.md

 }
 ```

-#### Don't write comments when you can use a well named function or variable
+#### Considered Comments

-I love this bit of advice from Bob "Every time you express yourself in code, you should pat yourself on the back.
+I have mixed feelings about this piece of advice from Uncle Bob: "Every time you express yourself in code, you should pat yourself on the back.
 Every time you write a comment, you should grimace and feel the failure of your [lack] of ability of expression."
+Bob goes on to explain that you should use well-named variables instead of comments, as shown in the example below (real-estate limits apply - imagine a much larger example).
+I understand the sentiment here, but I think it can be easily misinterpreted - I believe we do still need comments, and they should focus on the intention, not the 'how.'

 ```Java
 // For our system, we need to get all the depndent systems